RenderKit/oidn/README.md

 # Open Image Denoise

-This is release v0.8.0 (devel) of Open Image Denoise.
+This is release v0.8.0 of Open Image Denoise.
 For changes and new features see the [changelog](CHANGELOG.md).
 Visit http://www.openimagedenoise.org for more information.

 # Open Image Denoise Overview